dbdesign-students-spring2024/5-database-design-Ol1viaWang/README.md

 | 4             | 2          | 04.07.21 | Nevarez   | Spreadsheet aggregate functions | WWH 201   | 65    | Zehnder Page 87     | i.nevarez@foo.edu |
 | ...           | ...        | ...      | ...       | ...                             | ...       | ...   | ...                 | ...               |

-> This data set not compliant with 4NF.
+> This data set is not compliant with 4NF.
 Records in the 4NF must satisfy the requirements of 1NF, 2NF, and 3NF firstly.
 Since the table is already in the the 1NF, I'll start from the requirements of 2NF.
 2NF states that a non-key field must provide a fact about the entity uniquely identified by the primary key.
 If assignment_id and student_id together serve as the composite primary key to guarantee the uniqueness for each record, then each non-key field must provide a fact about both assignment_id and student_id.
 This requirement is not satisfied.
 For example, due_date, assignment_topic, and relevant_reading is only associated with assignment_id, while classroom is only associated with student_id.
 Only grade and professor are facts about both assignment and student.
 Professor_email is neither a fact about assignment, nor a fact about student.
-As with second normal form, third normal forms deals with the relationship between non-key and key fields.
+As with the second normal form, the third normal form deals with the relationship between non-key and key fields.
 It is violated when a non-key field is a fact about another non-key field.
 For example, professor_email is a fact about professor, which is a non-key field.
-Under fourth normal form, a record type should not contain two or more independent multi-valued facts about an entity.
+Under the fourth normal form, a record type should not contain two or more independent multi-valued facts about an entity.
 It is also violated by this table.
 For example, one professor can teach different sections at diffrent classrooms and give different assignments and relevant readings to different sections.
-In order to normalize these records, I choose to split the data into six tables.
+In order to normalize these records, I chose to split the data into six tables.

 ## Assumptions